VirtualDataLab/VDL_website/teaching/teaching_index.md

 # Teaching

-We try to carve out as much time as possible of various workshops, resources and initiatives.
+We try to carve out as much time as possible for various workshops, resources and initiatives.

 {% include feature_row %}